dis-sg/dis-sg.github.io/_posts/2025-03-22-singapore-odyssey-2010.md

 <h2>The End of Odyssey</h2>

-After YOG 2010, the game was rebranded to Odyssey <a href="https://www.facebook.com/profile.php?id=100067269990618#" target="_blank">(link)</a>, which positioned itself as a "futuristic 3D Virtual World where youths from across the world can interact with each other while travelling through space and time".
+After YOG 2010, the game was rebranded to <a href="https://www.facebook.com/profile.php?id=100067269990618#" target="_blank">Odyssey</a>, which positioned itself as a "futuristic 3D Virtual World where youths from across the world can interact with each other while travelling through space and time".

 For a game designed to connect youths worldwide, it was an odd choice for the first non-sports scenario to transport players to Singapore in 1942, during the Japanese Occupation.